Japan, Russia agree on next step toward peace treaty

 “Ever since Prime Minster (Shinzo) Abe visited Russia in April, bilateral cooperation has been progressing in many fields such as economy, security and human exchanges,” Kishida told Lavrov.

-Lavrov, along with Russian Defence Minister Sergei Shoigu, was in Japan to attend the two countries’ first joint meeting of foreign and defense ministers, slated for Saturday.
+Lavrov, along with Russian Defence Minister Sergei Shoigu, was in Japan to attend the two countries’ first joint meeting of foreign and defence ministers, slated for Saturday.

 Lavrov also welcomed improved ties conducive to sensitive negotiations but said Japan should proceed carefully so as not to derail nascent talks.